BardicDefense/purple-hack/README.md

 - **Marksman**: If firing into melee, you can pick your target instead of rolling randomly.
 Your ranged to-hit penalties are reduced by 2 points, plus 2 per name level.
 Your rate of fire with small thrown weapons increases from 1 to 2.
 - **Read Scrolls**: You can read Mithric, as well as cast from scrolls containing spells from four schools of your choice; if an Arcanist, two of these schools must be the two schools you already know.
 This does not grant the ability to create scrolls.
 - **True Grit**: You may reroll failed death saves.
 - **Whirlwind**: +2 AC (and a further +1 AC per name level).
 If not casting a spell that round, you receive the effects of the Dash combat stance (this does not count as your stance pick for the round).
 You are not locked in melee combat unless in melee with at least three opponents.
-To gain these benefits, you must be able to move freely, not wearing medium or heavy armor, and cannot be encumbered.
+To gain these benefits, you must be able to move freely, not wearing medium or heavy armour, and cannot be encumbered.

 ### Mage Feats